andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 1. Our "domain" was co-owned: we were tasked with building a collection of systems which met the needs of two different stakeholder organisations - the State Prosecutor, and the Courts System - AND the END-TO-END-PROCESSES spanned even more client organisations.

-@gayathu-rajan - put the below paragraph into the slide which deals with it in detail.
-Note: @andrew mentions "No one domain expert had the end-end view", but even when they did it was never communicated to the those who are wrtiting the code.
-Head of BPOs was brought in but still that end-end view was stuck within a group of domain experts.

 2. When I (Andrew) joined the project this massive piece of work was being tackled head on.

 Software delivery was already up and running; the work for (7 or more) feature teams had been allocated and lots of code had already been cut.

 Consequently some DDD "ideas" had already become entrenched.
 (We'll get to them in turn later.)

-@andrewharmellaw - @gaythu-rajan, I think we remove the next comment as we cover it in detail in a later slide - this is an intro slide.
-@gaythu-rajan made further changes as it was still more object based split.

 3. Some complex architectural choices had been made (e.g. CQRS for everything) and devs were struggling with them.

 At the time I (Andrew) arrived it was still proving an impediment rather than a boost to productivity.
 The benefits had very much still to pay off.

 (We'll come back to this in the final section.
 For now, suffice it to say that it made the adoption of the DDD even harder)

-@gayathu-rajan - move this following paragraph down to the detail slide section where it belongs.
-We had to "modernise justice" as we delivered things.
-This meant we had to push back against "quick" wins (from which the resulting tactical solutions had incurred a great deal of debt in the code) and instead efficiently find the "real" wins.

-@andrewharmellaw - move this down too.
-Finally it's useful to raise the issue that Domain experts were stuck in the legacy way of thinking or worse paper based.
-In courts, traditionally, the prosecutors, defence and courts will fill in the same form alternately and the expectation was to translate that literally onto the software application.

 ---